Growing food from scraps is likely something you’re starting to consider right now. Who can blame you? These are indeed unique and challenging times.

 I grew my first bell peppers from over-ripened fruit bought from the market.

-Rosemary grows well from cuttings so don’t throw any extra cuttings away but root them in a glass of water.
+Rosemary grows well from cuttings so, don’t throw any extra cuttings away.
+Root them in a glass of water.
 Then transfer into pots in your free time.

 Even lemon peelings have many great uses.
 Grow yourself a tree and learn how to grow lemon here.

 Growing avocado from the seeds or pit takes a special technique to make them germinate faster.
-Find out how to germinate avocado pit here and grow your own avocado tree.
+Find out how to germinate avocado pit here, and grow an avocado tree in your backyard.

 Much like it’s relative, the melons, cucumbers grow easily from seeds too.
-So don’t throw those seeds ever again and grow cucumbers at home for a fresh and hefty supply.
+So don’t throw those seeds ever again.
+Instead, grow cucumbers at home for a fresh and hefty supply.

 26. Chinese Cabbage

-The Chinese or the Napa cabbage has a sweeter taste than the ordinary cabbage, making it great for soups.
-Plus, it grows with tall firm ribs with a midsection which can be regrown.
+The Chinese or Napa cabbage tastes sweeter than the ordinary cabbage, which makes it great for soups.
+Plus, it grows with tall firm ribs with a midsection which can be regrown easily.

 Regrow radish tops for their greens which taste great in potato stew or when sauteed.
-But you’ll need to grow more to get what you’ll need.
+But if you want the bulbs, you’ll need to wait for the flowers to bloom.

 Beet greens and beets are healthy and taste great in salads too.
-Save those beet tops and be amazed at what you can reproduce in just a few days.
+Save those beet tops to reproduce new greens in just a few days.

-Want to grow more than just greens?
-Then grow the whole beet in containers with this guide.
+If you want to grow more than just greens, grow the whole beet in containers with this guide.

-Although it will take some time to grow a fruit-bearing apple tree, don’t throw all those seeds away.
+Although it will take some time to grow a fruit-bearing apple tree, it still feels good to have your own.

 Grow apples from seeds now and enjoy seeing it grow.
-In two years, you’ll enjoy your own apple trees.
+In two years, you’ll be enjoying sweet apple fruits.